 Is It Just About Money?

-go On the other hand, not everyone is a fan of treating universities like business ventures.
-Some believe that making scientists act as entrepreneurs gets in the way of the “pure science” that they “should” be doing.
+Not everyone is a fan of treating universities like business ventures.
+Some believe that making scientists act as entrepreneurs impedes the “pure science” that they “should” be doing.
 Others also point to the wider economic impact of university research: a 2014 study, for example, showed that it acts as a short-term economic stimulus along with its long-term benefits.

-writing a phd thesis Furthermore, Crain's argues, even though direct income is important (i.e., a tangible result), it's also important to look at the outcome of the research as the true measure of its success (the intangible result).
+Furthermore, Crain's argues that even though direct income is important (i.e., a tangible result), it's also important to look at the outcome of the research as the true measure of its success (the intangible result).
 They give the example of the anti-seizure and pain medication Lyrica: while it's true that the drug generated a lot of tangible income for Northwestern University, where it was developed, it also improves the lives of millions of people.
-That impact is harder to calculate, but crucial to take into consideration nonetheless.
+That impact is harder to calculate, but crucial to take into consideration.

-https://sun-world.com/blog/essay-writingcom/15/ Essentially, university research can be an excellent investment in many ways, and financial ROI is only one component of that.
+Essentially, university research can be an excellent investment and financial ROI is only one component of that.
 But even putting monetary return aside, not all institutions are equally good at turning their research into impact.

 A VC Approach to University Research Funding

-essay helping disaster victims If we were to take a venture capital approach to university research funding, I believe we could greatly accelerate the impact of those taxpayer dollars.
+If we were to take a venture capital approach to university research funding, I believe we could greatly accelerate the impact of those taxpayer dollars.
 Monetary ROI shouldn't be the only way we measure a university’s wider impact, but it is one important component of a healthy, sustainable innovation system.
-Universities that are able to take research funding and create truly game-changing innovations that improve the lives of many should be rewarded for it.
-There should be incentive for institutions to use their intellectual capital in a way that benefits everyone, not just the scientists who get their names on journal articles.
+Universities that can take research funding and create truly game-changing innovations that improve the lives of many should be rewarded for it.
+There should be an incentive for institutions to use their intellectual capital in a way that benefits everyone, not just the scientists who get their names on journal articles.

 Contact me to let me know what you think about university research and innovation.